veenampb/zootr-bgm/README.md

 ## Limitations
 - No fanfare support at this time except for in a couple very specific cases.
 Sorry!
+- Shuffling overworld entrances can cause some oddities when traveling between areas due to the game's memory updating its values between scenes differently.
+Every other entrance shuffle should work without issue, though.

 ## Requirements
 Requires the following to be installed: